 Planning the Perfect Micro Wedding

 The recently published guidelines in relation to weddings in Ireland has placed a sharp focus and attention on smaller or intimate weddings.
-Many couples have had plans suddenly changed with regards their guestlist numbers (currently Covid-19 related guidelines for weddings in Ireland are 50 people in attendance at a wedding venue).
+Many couples have had plans suddenly changed with regards their guestlist numbers (currently Covid-19 related guidelines for weddings in Ireland are 50 people in attendance at a wedding venue (Level 2) and 25 guests for Level 3).
 Here, we discuss the idea of having an intimate wedding and our tips to achieve the wedding day of your dreams.

 Drop your preconceived conceptions

 Whether you dreamed of an intimate wedding from day 1 or had plans change due to Covid-19 restrictions, it’s important to start out by shaking off any preconceived ideas with regards having a smaller or micro wedding.
 Firstly, planning an intimate wedding is not as uncommon as you may think – in fact, there has been huge growth in the number of smaller weddings since 2015.
 One thing we always highlight to every couple here at Lucan Spa Hotel is the fact that weddings are as unique as you are!
 Remember, a wedding is all about showcasing your love for another and saying “I do”.
 How you showcase this and plan your day is entirely limitless.